UniMath/agda-unimath/src/foundation/quasicoherently-idempotent-maps.lagda.md

 ### Realigning the coherence of a quasicoherent idempotence proof

-Given a quasicoherently idempotent map `f`, any other idempotence homotopy `H : f ∘ f ~ f` that is homotopic to the coherent one is also coherent.
+Given a quasicoherently idempotent map `f`, any other idempotence homotopy `I : f ∘ f ~ f` that is homotopic to the coherent one is also coherent.

 ```agda
 module _